 - Parents may supplement with additional course materials; however, instructors have already selected widely utilized course books and materials for your students that will be used in their classes.

-- Determine the core classes you’d like your student to take and refer to our grade chart below for suggested guidance.
+- Determine the core subjects you’d like your student to study and refer to our grade chart below for suggested guidance.

 - Math: Math 6